btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 - Install and run [Polar](https://lightningpolar.com/).
 Setup a small network of nodes.
 - Go to your store's General Settings and enable Lightning.
-- Build your connection string using the Connect infomation in the Polar app.
+- Build your connection string using the Connect information in the Polar app.

 LND Connection string example: type=lnd-rest;server=https://127.0.0.1:8084/;macaroonfilepath="local path to admin.macaroon on your computer, without these quotes";allowinsecure=true